Gr3gorywolf/HardWatch-client/readme.md

 ## Configuration

 Before running the application, you need to set up a `config.json` file in the root directory.
-Below is the required structure:
+Below is the required structure, you can also use the [Web editor](https://gr3gorywolf.github.io/HardWatch-client/config/) to easily create a configuration file:

 ```json
 {